 How to prevent the Office task pane from automatically opening

-Microsoft Office users can close the task pane any time by clicking the "X" in the top right-hand side of the task pane window.
+Microsoft Office users can close the task pane any time by clicking the "X" in the top-right side of the task pane window.
 However, in Microsoft Office 2003, the task pane can be set to load automatically each time Microsoft Word opens.
 Users who do not use this feature of Office or only want it to show when they choose can follow the steps below.

 - Open Microsoft Word.